MyStarInYourSky/ansible-role-ztnet-node/README.md

   ztnet_config: {}
 ```

 For the options that can be entered into `node_config` see [here](https://ztnet.network/Rest%20Api/Personal/Network-Members/modify-a-network-member).

-By default,
+For the options that can be entered into `ztnet_config` see [here](https://ztnet.network/Rest%20Api/Personal/Network-Members/modify-a-network-member) for all possible options.
+By default, the inventory hostname of the host is set as the name of the host, and the node is authorized.
+Some (like tags) may not be functional yet and will return an error such as `{"fieldErrors": {"": ["Unrecognized key(s) in object: 'tags'"]}, "message": "Validation error"}}`

 ### `zerotier_localconfig`